rptb1/tammy-norie/plan/unsinkability.rst

 _`.req.removable`

   Can be removed and replaced with reasonable cost and effort.
+[How does this compromise bonding?]

 _`.req.access`: